RSEAA/RSEAA.github.io/marketing.md

 ## Marketing slides

 [These slides are CC-BY 4.0 at Figshare](https://figshare.com/articles/presentation/Generic_Research_Software_Engineer_Marketing_Slides/25996636).

 ![Worried face emoji.
 Develop research software and worried about career progression?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/1.png){:class="img-responsive"}

+Develop research software and worried about career progression?
+Join the conversation with people in the same situation across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Worried face emoji.
 Develop research software and worried about career progression?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th Septembe.
 Logos of RSE AUNZ and RSE Asia.

 ![Magnifying glass in purple circle.
 Want to make your research software more visible?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/2.png){:class="img-responsive"}

+DWant to make your research software more visible?
+Join the conversation with people in the same situation across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Magnifying glass in purple circle.
 Want to make your research software more visible?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![Hammer and spanner in purple circle.
 Create apps for researchers and want to know about other tools?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/3.png){:class="img-responsive"}

+Create apps for researchers and want to know about other tools?
+Join the conversation with people with the same interests across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Hammer and spanner in purple circle.
 Create apps for researchers and want to know about other tools?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.